This article was last updated on Nov. 5, 2021.

 There is also growing concern about COVID variants External Site that are spreading more rapidly and having a bigger impact on children.
 The best way to protect your child from all strains of the virus is to be vaccinated.

 As always, be sure to discuss any questions (like allergies or immune system concerns) with your child’s pediatrician.
-But, at this time, the Centers for Disease Control and Prevention (CDC) is recommending all children ages 12 and up get the vaccine External Site.

 How can I help my child to become more comfortable getting the vaccine?